New Years Eve In Sydney 2023-2024 Mega list

 Dudley Page Reserve

-This reserve in the Eastern suburbs offers excellent views of the city, and if you want a low-stress venue, this could be it.
-The capacity is 2500, and last year, tickets did not sell out until 27th December.
-2021 Tickets are due to go on sale soon.
-Last year adult tickets cost $42.86 and concession tickets cost $22.45.
-Tickets are free for children under 5.
+This reserve in the Eastern suburbs offers excellent views of the city, and if you are a local want a low-stress venue, this could be it.
+The capacity is 2500, and it is expected to be a free zone.

 Accessible Areas – Wheelchair access for the NYE Fireworks